zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL400.md

 # Add Microservice endpoints

-Now that we have our default application, we want to modify this application to use the deployed Microserivces from lab 200 and lab 300.
+Now that we have our default application, we want to modify this application to use the deployed microserivces from Labs 200 and 300.
 For this task we will use the Brackets text editor to download code from Developer Cloud Service and make our modifications.
-Once the new code is ready for deployment, we will check in the code which will trigger a new build and deployment.
-Normally we would want to check the code into a branch and go through the code review and merge process defined in lab 200.
-To save time we are not including that step.
+Once the edited code is ready for deployment, we will push the edited code to the master branch in the Developer Cloud Service which will trigger a new build and deployment.

+**Note:** Normally in a real-life scenario, you would create a Git branch, make all the changes documented in this section of the lab, commit those changes to the branch and then create a merge request.
+However, for the sake of time, and since the branch and merge concepts have already been covered, we will bypass best practices and make changes directly to the master branch.

-## Clone Project to Brackets Text Editor
+## Clone Project to the Brackets Text Editor

-### **STEP 7**:	Start Brackets Text Editor
+### **STEP 7**:	Start the Brackets Text Editor

-- Start **Brackets** text editor.
+- Start the **Brackets** text editor.
 How you start Brackets will depend on your OS.
 We have documented how to start Brackets from our OEL image.

 ***Note***: If you do not have Brackets installed, please follow the **Student Guide** that is part of this Workshop.
 You will find instruction on how to install Git and Configure Brackets.

-- Right click **Brackets** desktop icon and select **Open**
+- Right click the **Brackets** desktop icon and select **Open**

     ![](images/400/image052.png)